A Danish research center for cancer surgery

 Two times a year ACROBATIC grant new and current projects within surgical oncology.

-Next application deadline: 22nd August 2025 at 9:59 PM
+Next application deadline: 16th January 2026 at 10:59 PM